Electronic dance music: Dub

 Author Michael Veal considers dub music, a Jamaican music stemming from roots reggae and sound system culture that flourished between 1968 and 1985, to be one of the important precursors to contemporary electronic dance music.
 Dub productions were remixed reggae tracks that emphasized rhythm, fragmented lyrical and melodic elements, and reverberant textures.
-The music was pioneered by studio engineers, such as Sylvan Morris, King Tubby, Errol Thompson, Lee "Scratch" Perry, and Scientist.
+The music was pioneered by studio engineers, such as King Tubby, Errol Thompson, Lee "Scratch" Perry, and Scientist.
 Their productions included forms of tape editing and sound processing that Veal considers comparable to techniques used in musique concrète.
 Dub producers made improvised deconstructions of existing multi-track reggae mixes by using the studio mixing board as a performance instrument.
 They also foregrounded spatial effects such as reverb and delay by using auxiliary send routings creatively.
 The Roland Space Echo, manufactured by Roland Corporation, was widely used by dub producers in the 1970s to produce echo and delay effects.

 Despite the limited electronic equipment available to dub pioneers such as King Tubby and Lee "Scratch" Perry, their experiments in remix culture were musically cutting-edge.
 Ambient dub was pioneered by King Tubby and other Jamaican sound artists, using DJ-inspired ambient electronics, complete with drop-outs, echo, equalization and psychedelic electronic effects.
 It featured layering techniques and incorporated elements of world music, deep bass lines and harmonic sounds.
 Techniques such as a long echo delay were also used.

-Hip hop
+Hip-hop

-Hip hop music has had some influence in the development of electronic dance music since the 1970s.
+Hip-hop has had some influence in the development of electronic dance music since the 1970s.
 Inspired by Jamaican sound system culture Jamaican-American DJ Kool Herc introduced large bass heavy speaker rigs to the Bronx.
 His parties are credited with having kick-started the New York City hip-hop movement in 1973.
-A technique developed by DJ Kool Herc that became popular in hip hop culture was playing two copies of the same record on two turntables, in alternation, and at the point where a track featured a break.
+A technique developed by DJ Kool Herc that became popular in hip-hop culture was playing two copies of the same record on two turntables, in alternation, and at the point where a track featured a break.
 This technique was further used to manually loop a purely percussive break, leading to what was later called a break beat.

 Turntablism has origins in the invention of the direct-drive turntable, by Shuichi Obata, an engineer at Matsushita (now Panasonic).
 In 1969, Matsushita released it as the SP-10, the first direct-drive turntable on the market, and the first in their influential Technics series of turntables.
 The most influential turntable was the Technics SL-1200, which was developed in 1971 by a team led by Shuichi Obata at Matsushita, which then released it onto the market in 1972.
 In the 1980s and 1990s hip-hop DJs used turntables as musical instruments in their own right and virtuosic use developed into a creative practice called turntablism.